JBEI/ice/README.txt

     To generate a *temporary* self-signed certificate, run

     For Windows:
-    %JAVA_HOME%\bin\keytool -genkey -alias tomcat -keyalg RSA /path/to/.keystore For Unix:
+    %JAVA_HOME%\bin\keytool -genkey -alias tomcat -keyalg RSA -keystore .keystore For Unix:
-    $JAVA_HOME/bin/keytool -genkey -alias tomcat -keyalg RSA /path/to/.keystore
+    keytool -genkey -alias tomcat -keyalg RSA -keystore .keystore

-    The default file name is ".keystore", and the default password is "changeit", as can be seen in jetty-debug.xml.
+    By default, the path to the .keystore file is where this README.txt is, and the default password is "changeit", as can be seen in jetty-debug.xml.
 Update the file to reflect the actual location of the file and the password.

     Now try to run the ICE server:
     $ mvn jetty:run